FireZenk/Kartographer/README.md

 all parameters are totally optional, another way to create routes is create your own custom routes inheriting from `Routable.class`

-- `path` defines the context of the navigation flow (but if you've a lineal navigation then, yagni).
+- `path` defines the context of the navigation flow (but if you've a lineal navigation then, you don't need it).
-- `params` an `arrayOf` parameters you need to pass to the next screen (like Android's Bundle type), ex: `arrayOf(Int::class, Float:class)`.
+- `params` an `arrayOf` parameters you need to pass to the next screen (like Android's Bundle type), ex: `arrayOf(Int::class, Float::class)`.
 - `requestCode` in case you need to receive a response into `onActivityResult` this will be your request code number.

 ### CUSTOMISATION